Flores-Kevin/rage-against-machine-learning/README.md

 - We have a few features we think would be cool to add, like a language filter to search for songs in different languages and not just by country or region.

-- Lastly, it would be cool to work with our peers in music cognition to get a better idea of how listeners map and implicitly decide that a song sounds “similar.”
+- Lastly, it would be interesting to work with our peers in music cognition to get a better idea of how listeners map and implicitly decide that a song sounds “similar.”
 Is it the groove?
 Tempo?
 The textures of the song?
 These kinds of questions would help us finetune our model to better weigh features that have a greater impact on listener-percieved similarity.